Phenomenon Studio

 2. Security Vulnerabilities – Lack of updates makes legacy systems vulnerable to data breaches and patient information.

-3. Data Silos – Poor interoperability means patient data isn’t shared effectively between providers and hinders coordinated care.
+3. Data Silos – Poor interoperability and lack of data exchange mean patient data isn’t shared effectively between providers, hindering coordinated care.

 4. User Frustration – Clunky and unintuitive interfaces waste time for providers and frustrate patients.
 Poor information architecture in these systems often leads to clunky and unintuitive interfaces, wasting time for providers and frustrating patients.